 Upload a song, let the model process it, then preview and download the result.
 The main outputs are a vocal-free instrumental and an isolated vocal, which makes this page useful for karaoke, remixing, practice, editing, and content creation.

-Upload MP3, WAV, FLAC, AAC, or M4A.
+Upload MP3, WAV, FLAC, AAC, M4A, or video files such as MOV for vocal removal.
 Higher-quality files usually separate more cleanly than low-bitrate audio.

-Check the split before downloading.
-Use the instrumental for karaoke or backing music and the vocal output for an acapella.
+Check the split before downloading by listening to a preview of the separated tracks.
+After you are satisfied, you can export the instrumental for karaoke or backing music and the vocal output for an acapella.

 Most people searching for a vocal remover want one thing: a split they can actually use.
 This page stays focused on that job.
-You upload a track, get a fast instrumental and vocal output, then move straight into karaoke, remixing, practice, or editing.
+You upload a track, and in seconds—often under a minute—you get a fast instrumental and vocal output, then move straight into karaoke, remixing, practice, or editing.

 Separation quality is shaped by the original mix.
 Songs with clear lead vocals, less heavy reverb, fewer stacked harmonies, and better source audio usually split more cleanly.
 Dense mixes, distortion, and low-bitrate files leave more bleed and artifacts.

 Some vocal removers are built for quick demos.
 Others bury the core job under too many options.
-This page is designed to give you a fast, usable split first, then let you clean or extend the result only if you need to.
+This online vocal remover uses powerful AI technology for accurate separation, giving you a fast, usable split first, then letting you clean or extend the result only if you need to.
+Your feedback helps us continue to improve and evolve the platform for even better results.

 Upload a track, preview the split, and get to a usable instrumental or acapella without overcomplicating the workflow.